nickmask/sprint-2/agile.md

 What Confuses Me?

 I actually think i get it pretty well.
 I know there will be questions when I start doing it but I am pretty good now!

+PAIR PROGRAMMING

+What Interests Me?
+I get the point of pair programing and i think it is an awesome concept and think i would do it well.
+I think I am good at speaking my mind as I go through steps so that would be a large advangtage

+What Confuses Me?
+Currently whenI have only done a small amount of coding I just dont get the "testing" ping-pong style.
+It will come to me as I learn more...